Identity and Access Management (IAM)

 1. Single Sign-On

-Single sign-on is a form of access control that enables users to authenticate with multiple applications or systems using just one login and one set of credentials.
-The application or site that the user attempts to access relies on a trusted third party to verify that the user is who they say they are.
-Single sign-on enhances user experience by reducing password fatigue and simplifying password management.
-It benefits businesses by minimizing security risks for customers, partners, and vendors, limiting credential usage, and improving identity protection.
+Single sign-on (SSO) is a form of access control that enables users to authenticate with multiple applications or systems using just one login and one set of credentials.
+The application or site that the user attempts to access relies on a trusted third party to verify that the user is who they say they are, resulting in:

 2. Multi-Factor Authentication

-Multi-factor authentication is a crucial security feature of any IAM solution.
-It verifies a user’s identity by requiring them to enter multiple credentials and provide various factors:
+Multi-factor authentication verifies a user's identity by requiring them to enter multiple credentials and provide various factors:

 - Something the user knows: a password